 Routine blood work is an essential diagnostic tool that provides important information regarding your dog's health.
 Yearly blood work allows us to understand what your dog's normal blood values are and to identify trends in their blood work from year to year.
-Yearly blood work is less expensive when done along with a yearly annual.

 What does this blood work include?

 Wellness screen: It is suggested that dogs and cats 1-7 years of age have a yearly wellness screen.
 Our wellness screen is comprised of three tests: Complete Blood Count (CBC), minor chemistry panel and urinalysis.
 A Heartworm test can be included with the bloodwork.
-(Regular price: $125.00, WITH an annual: $100.00).

 Senior (Geriatric) Screen: We recommend that all dogs and cats 6 years of age and older need a senior screen at least once yearly.
 Our senior screen is comprised of three tests: Complete Blood Count (CBC), FULL chemistry panel and urinalysis.
 Early diagnosis of age related illnesses can give us a heads up and enable us to proactively treat your pet for a better quality of life as he ages.
-The price depends upon tests required for your pet. ($125.00 up).
+The price depends upon tests required for your pet.
 A written quote will be provided when requested.